-The best road race bikes are made from the lightest materials, packed with aerodynamic features and designed for a fast, exhilarating ride.
-Ideal for racing, these bikes feature an aggressive geometry which encourages the rider into a low position to cut through the wind and overcome aerodynamic drag.
+The very-best, most high-performance road race bikes are made from the lightest materials, are packed full of technology with aerodynamic features and are designed to excel in competition, giving a fast, exhilarating ride.
+Ideal for racing, these bikes feature an aggressive geometry which places the rider in a low position to cut through the wind and overcome aerodynamic drag.
 This style of geometry is created by steep angles in the seat tube and fork which gives the bike a nimble and responsive handling feel.
 A short head tube and longer top tube puts the rider into a low position at the front with a flat back profile when riding in the drops.

-If you’re targeting a sportive or looking to ride your first 50 or 100 milers then a road endurance bike will be the most suitable type of road bike.
-Designed for all day tarmac riding with a degree of versatility, this type of bike combines the speed of a traditional road bike with comfort-enhancing features.
-Bikes such as the Cannondale Synapse, Trek Domane and Specialized Roubaix feature a frame geometry with a longer headtube, relatively short top tube and less-steep fork angle to put the rider in a more upright position when compared to a road race bike.
+If you’re looking for a truly versatile road bike capable of taking on all-day epic rides on unpredictable roads then an endurance road bike is a great option.
+This type of bike combines the speed of a traditional road bike with multiple comfort-enhancing features to help keep you fresh with less fatigued.
+Bikes such as the CANNONDALE SYNAPSE, TREK DOMANE and SPECIALIZED ROUBAIX feature a frame geometry with a longer headtube, relatively short top tube and less-steep fork angle to put the rider in a more upright position when compared to a more aggressive road race bike.

-Features such as disc brakes, wide tyre clearance and frame-integrated vibration dampening systems are common on road endurance bikes.
-In pursuit of smooth riding experience, these features reduce rider fatigue and place less strain on the body, meaning you can ride in comfort for longer.
+Key features on endurance road bikes include disc brakes, clearance for wider tyres and frame-integrated vibration dampening systems.
+These clever features reduce rider fatigue and place less strain on the body, meaning you can ride in comfort for longer.
 An endurance road bike will come equipped with a wide range of gears, usually a compact 50-34 chainset and up to an 11-34 cassette, this will allow the rider to stay seated for longer when climbing and prove helpful when riding in steep, mountainous terrain.

 Gravel bikes are very much on trend in the UK right now, you’ll struggle to find a bike manufacturer that doesn’t have at least one in their line-up.
-Versatile, rugged and adaptable – gravel bikes are for the rider looking to venture away from the tarmac and explore new avenues.
-With comfort-orientated geometry, disc brakes and clearance for wider tyres, gravel bikes are tailor-made for riding in the UK – perfect for exploring country lanes, bridleways and forest tracks.
-Suited for on and off-road riding, a gravel bike will do the job as a commuter, a lightweight tourer, a great winter training bike or simply a do-it-all machine to discover your sense of adventure.
+Versatile, rugged and adaptable – gravel bikes are for the rider looking to venture away from the restrictions of tarmac and explore further afield.
+With comfort-orientated geometry, disc brakes and clearance for wider tyres with a tread, gravel bikes are tailor-made for riding in the UK – perfect for exploring country lanes, bridleways and forest tracks.
+Suitable for on and off-road riding, a gravel bike will also excel as a commuter, a lightweight tourer, or even a winter training bike with mudguards fitted.

-Purpose-built for long, all-day rides over rough roads, gravel bikes such as the Specialized Diverge, Trek Checkpoint and Kona Rove are extremely versatile and great fun to ride.
-Many gravel bikes feature rack and mudguard mounts for all-weather, long distance touring plus they’re great for commuting through the winter months.
-Some specialist gravel bikes will feature wider handlebars than a traditional road bike for extra stability when riding off-road.
+Purpose-built for long, all-day epic rides over rough roads, gravel bikes such as the SPECIALIZED DIVERGE, CANNONDALE TOPSTONE and KONA ROVE are extremely versatile and great fun to ride.
+If bike-packing is your thing then a gravel bike is ready to carry a load too; many feature rack mounts and multiple bolt-on bosses across the frame and fork to help you carry everything you need for multi-day rides.
 If you’re looking for something a little more adventurous then a gravel road bike could be just the answer.